City and Country Tour

 Wanrong Township has many hot springs.
-Among them, Hongye Hot Spring, Ruisui Hot Spring, and Antong Hot Spring are known as the three famous hot spring areas of the East Rift Valley.
+Among them, Hongye Hot Spring, Ruisui Hot Spring, and Antong Hot Spring are known as the three famous hot spring areas of the East Longitudinal Valley.
 Wanrong Hot Spring is the only carbonate spring in Taiwan.
 Erzi Mountain Hot Springs, close to the river, is believed that it has formed a 300-meter-long hot spring river, which is a rare phenomenon!

 Qicai Lake is the highest lake in Taiwan.
 When the sun shines on the lake, the surface of the lake reflects beautiful and colorful light.
 Because the magnificent scenery of the lake shifts as the season changes, numerous mountain climbers enjoy coming here.

 The most fascinating scenery in Yuli is the sea of orange daylilies.
 Every year, orange daylily's flower season goes from the beginning of August to the end of September.
 The Chike Mountain winding around the Coastal Mountains Range will be carpeted and decorated with thousands of orange daylilies.
 Even when it is not the flower season, it is still very pleasant to see the green landscape of the field.

 In addition to the flower sea of orange daylilies, there are many attractions nearby, such as the Kecheng Bridge, which has different scenery in the four seasons, the Tiefen Waterfalls in the hot summer and the century-old Antong Hot Spring in the winter.